mimshach-e/Alx_DjangoLearnLab/social_media_api/README.md

 1. Always authenticate before attempting to like a post or create a comment.
 2. Handle potential errors, such as trying to like a post that doesn't exist.
 3. When fetching notifications, be prepared to handle pagination if implemented.
+4. Regularly fetch the notifications to get the updated unread count.
+5. After a user views their notifications, consider marking them as read to keep the unread count accurate.
+6. Provide users with options to mark individual notifications as read or to mark all as read at once.